blog | 06.04.17

 The apostle Paul writes about a prize in chapter three of his letter to the Philippians.
 In verses 13 and 14 he says this:

-But one thing I do: forgetting what is behind and straining towards what is ahead, I press on towards the goal to win the prize for which God has called me heavenwards in Christ Jesus [NIV].
+But one thing I do: forgetting what is behind and straining towards what is ahead, I press on towards the goal to win the prize for which God has called me heavenwards in Christ Jesus.

-Paul probably wasn’t a sportsman, but before this in verses four to six, he has been talking about his own prizes – the achievements that mark him out.
+Paul probably wasn’t a sportsman, but before this in Philippians 3:4-6 he talks about his own prizes – the achievements that mark him out.
 They may not mean much to us nowadays, but Paul relates how he was the ultimate Jew.
 He had the right upbringing, the right background, the right education and the right status.
 If Judaism was a sport, he would have won a green jacket, a gold medal and anything else that was on offer.
 He could walk into any situation and command respect, much like a Masters champion could walk into any golf club around the world and get playing.

 And yet, Paul describes those things as “garbage” compared to knowing Jesus.
 For him, the greatest prize is one that lasts forever, one that is totally guaranteed.
 That’s why he forgets what is behind and strains towards it.
 This is the greatest prize in life.
 Paul’s aim is to win the prize of a place in heaven, but the great news is that it’s not down to his efforts.
 He can win this prize because of what Jesus has done – that’s the ‘in Christ Jesus’ bit in verse 14.
 We have an eternal inheritance or prize to look forward to in heaven if we put our trust in Jesus.
 He has achieved this for us by His death on the cross and proved it by His resurrection.